till-s/kicad-dicebug/README.md

 and happens too fast to control the outcome.
 When the hand is withdrawn the bug will show a random facet.

-The bug is operated by a CR2032 lithium battery.
+The bug's preferred meal is a CR2032 lithium battery.
 A small power-switch is located at the tail end of the animal.

 Occasionally, the motion sensor may have to recalibrate itself